MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 ## BitLocker encryption

 Data-at-rest encryption is enabled on data volumes created during deployment.
 These data volumes include both infrastructure volumes and workload volumes.
-When you deploy your cluster, you have the option to modify security settings.
+When you deploy your cluster, you can modify security settings.

 By default, data-at-rest encryption is enabled during deployment.
 We recommend that you accept the default setting.